ocaml/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-12.md

 <p><strong>(Service sending an application,
 Client and server code, Compiling a web application with server and client parts, Calling JavaScript methods with Js_of_ocaml)</strong></p>

-<p>To create our first service, we used the function <a href="http://ocsigen.org/eliom/5.0/api/client/Eliom_registration.Html5#VALregister_service">Eliom_registration.&#8203;Html5.&#8203;register_service</a>, as all we wanted to do was return HTML5.
+<p>To create our first service, we used the function <a href="http://ocsigen.org/eliom/5.0/api/client/Eliom_registration.Html5#VALregister_service - [404 Not Found]">Eliom_registration.&#8203;Html5.&#8203;register_service</a>, as all we wanted to do was return HTML5.
 But we actually want a service that corresponds to a full Eliom application with client and server parts.
 To do so, we need to create our own registration module by using the functor <code class="language-plaintext highlighter-rouge">Eliom_registration.App</code>:</p>

 <figure class="highlight"><pre><code class="language-ocaml" data-lang="ocaml"><span class="k">module</span> <span class="nc">Graffiti_app</span> <span class="o">=</span>
   <span class="nn">Eliom_registration</span><span class="p">.</span><span class="nc">App</span> <span class="p">(</span><span class="k">struct</span>